-If you and your canine companion loves going on hikes and are looking to get away, why not check out our “pawsome” selection of dog friendly holidays.
+If you and your canine companion love going on hikes and want to get away, why not check out our “pawsome” selection of dog-friendly holidays?

 We’ve sniffed out the best dog-friendly holidays in England, Scotland and Wales, so next time you and your best friend want to explore the countryside.

 Carry on reading to see our favourite dog-friendly destinations in the UK